kravietz/poppassd-ceti/README.md

     QUIT
     200 Bye

 If it does not work, check `/var/log/auth.log` in the first place.
+If you're using `inetd` and `tcpd` you will need to add the following line to `/etc/inetd.conf`:

+    poppassd stream tcp nowait root /usr/sbin/tcpd poppassd

+And to `/etc/hosts.deny`:

+    poppassd: localhost: allow
+    poppassd: ALL: deny

 Credits
 -------